CHI-CityTech/Collaborative-AI/docs/setup/diffusion_controlnet_setup.md

 pip install git+https://github.com/huggingface/controlnet_aux.git
 ```

-For Apple Silicon:
+### Important for Apple Silicon Users (M1/M2/M3)

+After installing the packages above, Apple Silicon (M1, M2, M3) users must re-install **torch** and **torchvision** with the correct build to ensure compatibility with their architecture.
+This step replaces the default x86 PyTorch build with an Apple Silicon-optimized version.

 ```bash
 pip install torch==2.2.0 torchvision --index-url https://download.pytorch.org/whl/cpu
 ```

-(Or MPS builds if GPU acceleration is desired.)
+(Or use MPS builds if GPU acceleration is desired.)

+This command should be run **after** the initial package installation to ensure the correct version of PyTorch is used.

 ## 2. Download Models